 Board games , especially children’s games can be in abundance and you can pick up some bargains.
 I managed to pick up Twister for £1.99 practically unused.
 Of course, you should check for any missing game pieces if possible before buying.

-I have made quite a bit of money selling my own computer games, as some of them turned out to be quite rare, so as a result I always check the games section of charity shops.
+I have made quite a bit of money selling my own computer games, as some of them turned out to be quite rare, so as a result I always check the games section of charity shops to see if there are any worthwhile titles to buy secondhand.
 Some don’t have any, and others just have a few copies of Fifa or Call Of Duty lugged in with the DVDs – these are not worth bothering with for reselling purposes.

 As previously stated, I always do a quick sold items search to check if a game is worth reselling.
 Anything that you find in every shop, like the aforementioned Fifa, and Dr Kawashima’s Brain Training for the DS, is definitely not!